APHA-CSU/btb-phylo/Readme.md

 ```
 ./btb-phylo.sh ~/results ~/consensus -c $PWD/config/example_config.json -j 1
 ```
-This will run the full pipeline locally with 3 samples, downloading consensus sequences to `~/consensus` and saving the results to `~/results`.
+This will run the full pipeline locally with 4 samples, downloading consensus sequences to `~/consensus` and saving the results to `~/results`.

 The final output should be:
 ```
-Running snp_dists ...
 This is snp-dists 0.8.2
-Will use 1 threads.
+Will use 4 threads.
-Read 3 sequences of length 614
+Read 4 sequences of length 831
 ```
 ## <a name="pipe-dets"></a> Pipeline details